yyu130/SeniorCharge/README.md

 Sr.Charge website was developed to help the Homeless Elderly find places (a.k.a Charging Stations) in Melbourne where they can charge their devices for free.

 ## Getting Started
+These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

+### Prerequisites

 ## Built With